-- such a case (pages list and page selection) exists if we deal with user interfaces; we could hardly imagine a program interface that needs to provide access to random data pages; - if we still talk about an API to some application, which has a 'paging' user control, then a proper approach would be to prepare 'paging' data on the server side, including generating links to pages; - cursor-based solutions don't prohibit using the offset/limit parameters; nothing could prevent us from creating a dual interface, which might serve both GET /items?cursor=...and GET /items?offset=...&limit=...requests; - finally, if there is a necessity to provide access to arbitrary pages in the user interface, we should ask ourselves a question, which problem is being solved that way; probably, users use this functionality to find something: a specific element on the list, or the position they ended while working with the list last time; probably, we should provide more convenient controls to solve those tasks than accessing data pages by their indexes.
+- such a case (pages list and page selection) exists if we deal with user interfaces; we could hardly imagine a program interface which needs to provide access to random data pages; - if we still talk about an API to some application, which has a 'paging' user control, then a proper approach would be to prepare 'paging' data on the server side, including generating links to pages; - cursor-based solution doesn't prohibit using offset/limit; nothing could stop us from creating a dual interface, which might serve both GET /items?cursor=... and GET /items?offset=...&limit=... requests; - finally, if there is a necessity to provide access to arbitrary pages in the user interface, we should ask ourselves a question, which problem is being solved that way; probably, users use this functionality to find something: a specific element on the list, or the position they ended while working with the list last time; probably, we should provide more convenient controls to solve those tasks than accessing data pages by their indexes.